Book an appointment online, ask questions via our form, or call us. We’ll get back to you as soon as we can.

 On The Other Hand, You May Be A Parent Who Is Troubled By Your Teen’s Behaviors…

 If you’re the parent of a child ages 13 to 18, you may feel overwhelmed by the rollercoaster of adolescence.
-If your teen has exhibited symptoms of depression, anxiety, or alcohol and drug abuse, you’re probably concerned about their wellbeing.
+If your teen has exhibited symptoms of depression or anxiety, you’re probably concerned about their wellbeing.
 And if your teen has become defiant, it’s likely caused conflict and tension at home.

 Perhaps a big change or recent challenge has affected your teenager emotionally, socially, or academically.
 If your family has undergone a divorce, move, or separation from loved ones, your child may have internalized a lot of the stress or felt an additional burden of responsibility.
 As a result, your teen may feel angry about their circumstances or worry that their emotions will add to your already full plate.
 So instead, they have turned inward and become preoccupied with their screen time.